 TM: How much time did you dedicate to training back when you were starting out?

 MF: About four hours a day.
 I also watched hours worth of martial arts videos and poured over tons of martial arts books.
 I was definitely a Martial Arts addict!
-I found a passion and it was all I ever wanted to do a as profession.
+I found a passion and it was all I ever wanted to do as a profession.

 TM: You started your first school at a remarkably young age…

 MF: Yes because I could not do anything else!
 I started work as a lifeguard, came up with a business plan.
 And then started my first school at 17 yrs old.
-It was my goal in life and failure was not a option!
+It was my goal in life and failure was not an option!

 MF: I would not trade the benefits my black belt has given me for anything.
 The life skills and core values and how you approach challenges in life.
 It has given me confidence in every area of my life.
 Always trying to raise the bar!

 TM: Was it a special moment being inducted into the UK Martial Arts Hall of Fame?

 MF: It was such an amazing moment.
 I got the highest level inductee possible – the martial arts “Superstar’ award.
 I have since been inducted in the Hall of Fame in Germany and Italy.
 It’s a great honour and one of my biggest achievement.